 This unit will discuss human resource planning.
 Human resource planning is the predetermination of the future course of action chosen from a number of alternative courses of action for procuring, developing, managing, motivating, compensating, career planning, succession planning and separating the human element of enterprise.
-The starting point of effective human resource planning is the organisations' overall purpose or mission.
+The starting point of effective human resource planning is the organisation's overall purpose or mission.
+The unit will also discuss job analysis, job description and job specification.
 We will also discuss some aspects of human resource planning in the next unit.